Group cohesiveness: Group size

 Small groups are more cohesive than large groups.
 This is often caused by social loafing, a theory that says individual members of a group will actually put in less effort, because they believe other members will make up for the slack.
 It has been found that social loafing is eliminated when group members believe their individual performances are identifiable – much more the case in smaller groups.

 In primatology and anthropology, the limits to group size are theorized to accord with Dunbar's number.

 Consequences

 Group cohesion has been linked to a range of positive and negative consequences.
 Its consequences on motivation, performance, member satisfaction, member emotional adjustment, and the pressures felt by the member will be examined in the sections below.

 Motivation

-Cohesion and motivation of team members are key factors that contribute to a company's performance.
+Cohesion and motivation of team members are key factors that contribute to a team's performance.
 By adaptability development, self-worth, and personal motivation growth, each member becomes able to feel confident and progress in the team.
 Social loafing is less frequent when there is cohesion in a team; the motivation of each team member is considerably greater.